A liturgical resource of the Catholic Archdiocese of Melbourne

 Exploring the Word

 • Do they feel as if they are lambs among wolves?
 Explore this idea.
-In what ways in today’s society is it ‘dangerous’ to be a Christian?
+How is it ‘dangerous’ to be a Christian in today's society?

 Making connections